openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

           > as part of manual intervention procedure.
      1. `microshift run`

-   - Admin addresses the issue
+   - If the admin addresses the issue
      1. [MicroShift's health](#addressing-microshifts-health)
      1. Other components - admin's judgement
      1. Admin retriggers greenboot or manually marks commit as healthy